-Be Safe.
-Summer on Cape Cod is Here.
-School’s out and summer on Cape Cod equals car, motorcycle, pedestrian and bicycle accidents.
+Be Safe It’s always busy on Cape Cod and with ever-increasing motor and pedestrian traffic comes car, motorcycle, pedestrian and bicycle accidents.
 Driving aware and abiding by the rules of the Massachusetts roads is nice start.
 Traffic quadruples, the highways from the Bourne and Sagamore Bridges are packed every Friday, Saturday and Sunday and the […]

 Category: Motorcycle Accidents